 “WATS customers have reported winning contracts with huge enterprises, that they claimed they never would have a chance to run for before adopting a WATS supported Continuous Improvement program”

-Can you expect an increase in Revenue
+Can you expect an increase in Revenue?

 The impact Manufacturing Intelligence has on revenue is not a direct one.
-For some it might be non-existing in the short term.
+For some, it might be non-existing in the short term.
 There are two realistic scenarios to exemplify this.
 One is the impact improved product quality has on your brand recognition.
 This in turn impacts how well you are able to sell your products.
 The second, similar in nature, is the ability to win large contracts in the B2B market by having solid quality management policies.
 We have experienced this first hand.
-Where WATS customers reported winning contracts with huge enterprises that the reportedly never would have a chance to run for before adopting a WATS supported Continuous Improvement program.
+Where WATS customers reported winning contracts with huge enterprises that they reportedly never would have a chance to run for before adopting a WATS supported Continuous Improvement program.

 How WATS helps improve Cost of Goods Sold

 The impact on COGS is more tangible and direct.
-If you look at the Variable Material Cost, WATS will be directly contributing to this by helping you reduce the amount of scrap units over time.
+If you look at the Variable Material Cost, WATS will be directly contributing to this by helping you reduce the number of scrap units over time.

 A significant portion of the Variable Labor Cost in today’s factories are test operators.
 We know from experience that retesting units are a common phenomenon.
 In fact, we have a calculator that lets you estimate how much money you spend on this.